 Movies that allowed audiences to choose options for the main character didn’t seem feasible in either a theater or home viewing.
 A movie or show follows a certain path that can’t change because it is a complete work, even if there are multiple endings.
 Experiments with multiple endings to movies, such as the movie version of the game Clue, were the closest movies and television came to audience interaction.
 Being able to choose a character’s options was relegated only to video games, and that’s where viewer interaction stayed until streaming video, specifically Netflix, introduced a new way of watching series and movies.

 Black Mirror: Bandersnatch is perhaps the most famous of all of Netflix’s interactive content, and with good reason.
-One of the best-produced of the adult interactive TV shows, Bandersnatch was suspenseful and involved the viewer directly in the story by acknowledging the existence of the viewer within the plotline.
+One of the best-produced of adult interactive TV shows, Bandersnatch was suspenseful and involved the viewer directly in the story by acknowledging the existence of the viewer within the plotline.
 The plot follows a young computer programmer in 1984 as he tries to create an interactive video game based on a novel with a dark history.
 The show even throws a nod at Choose Your Own Adventure books as the protagonist compares both the novel and his game to one of them.

 However, Bandersnatch is not the only interactive title in Netflix’s library.
-Most of the other titles are meant for kids, including shows with a nostalgic element such as Stretch Armstrong: The Breakout and those aimed squarely at children like Puss in Boots, Captain Underpants, and the more recent Carmen Sandiego titles.
+Most of the other titles are meant for kids, including shows with a nostalgic element such as Stretch Armstrong: The Breakout and those aimed squarely at children like Puss in Boots, Captain Underpants, and more recent Carmen Sandiego titles.
 They all provide an interactive viewing experience that is entertaining and even educational.
-Buddy Thunderstruck, one of the first interactive Netflix offerings, is about two rodents who ask that the audience choose between “awesome” stunts that land them in toilet humor situations.
+Buddy Thunderstruck, one of the first interactive Netflix offerings, is about two rodents who ask that the audience chooses between “awesome” stunts that land them in toilet humor situations.
 You vs. Wild has audiences directing adventurer Bear Grylls on missions through various types of survival situations.
 In both cases, the plot is propelled by the choices made by the viewer.

 Interactive shows depend on a concept called “breaking the fourth wall.”
 This refers to the idea that if a stage represents four walls of a room, the side facing the audience is one of them.
-Generally, this forms an imaginary wall between the audience and the performers onstage.
+Generally, this forms an imaginary wall between the audience and the performers on stage.
 The fourth wall effect is exacerbated by the presence of a screen between the audience and the action.
 The audience is generally on the outside, looking in.
 However, many movies, most famously the Deadpool movies, broke the fourth wall to comment with the audience on the action.

 Interactive television, in a way, allows the audience to comment back.
 By being in control of the action, the audience has a direct effect on the events of the show.
 Choices made affect other choices in the future, leading to multiple endings that make the viewer feel like part of the story.
 In the case of You vs. Wild, there is a survival element to it, and yes, sometimes Bear himself has to be rescued by emergency crew while in the process of navigating the wilderness to rescue someone else.
 The risk the story ends prematurely due to a really wrong decision does exist.
 This raises the stakes for the viewer, while also providing even more endings to find.